tagtogorg/tagtog-doc/search.md

 id: search
 ---
 <div class="two-third-col">
   <p>Traditional search is built around string matching. tagtog uses your annotated data to create a <strong>semantic layer</strong> allowing users to perform queries across their documents using concepts, labels and other metadata.
-This augmentation of the search functionality makes easier to discover patterns or find actionable insights.
+The augmentation of the search functionality makes easier to discover patterns or find actionable insights.
 This is a major benefit when you have built a model that annotates text automatically and you want to grasp the intelligence of the data processed.</p>
-  <p>This search engine can be used through the user interface or the API.
+  <p>The search engine can be used through the user interface or the API.
 Learn <a href="/search-queries.html">how to build queries</a> and make the most of the concept search.</p>
 </div>
 <div class="one-third-col">
 </div>